TexasInstruments/edgeai-tidl-tools/scripts/setup/README.md

 ```

 > **_NOTE:_**
-> Make sure you reboot the EVM after the update for the new firmware to be loaded.
+> Make sure you **reboot** the device after the update for the new firmware to be loaded.